 A few years ago, while living in London, I dated married men for companionship while I processed the grief of being newly divorced.
 I hadn’t sought out married men specifically.
 When I created a profile on Tinder and OkCupid, saying I was looking for no-strings-attached encounters, plenty of single men messaged me and I got together with several of them.
 But many married men messaged me too.

 Related: Men, sex and abstinence

-After being married for 23 years, I wanted sex but not a relationship.
+After being married for 23 years, I wanted intercourse but not a relationship.
 This is dicey because you can’t always control emotional attachments when body chemicals mix, but with the married men I guessed that the fact that they had wives, children and mortgages would keep them from going overboard with their affections.
 And I was right.
 They didn’t get overly attached, and neither did I. We were safe bets for each other.

 I was careful about the men I met.
 I wanted to make sure they had no interest in leaving their wives or otherwise threatening all they had built together.
-In a couple of cases, the men I met were married to women who had become disabled and could no longer be sexual.
+In a couple of cases, the men I met were married to women who had become disabled and could no longer be mating.
 But the husbands remained devoted to them.

 Related: Love or Whatever… My Life Story